embedly/embedly-docs/endpoints/response.rst

 Safe is an attribute that tells you if the url is on a phishing or malware list.
 Embedly uses Google's `Safe Browsing API
 <http://code.google.com/apis/safebrowsing/>`_ to obtain a list of malicious
 urls.
-By using this attribute there are rules that you mush obey, which we have agreed to by offering this information.
+By using this attribute there are rules that you must obey, which we have agreed to by offering this information.
 When the `safe` attribute is set as `true` you can proceed as normal, but when it's `false` there are a few things that need to happen.
 When a url is deemed unsafe there will be two additional